harleysmodernlife/VERN/AGENT_GUIDES/FINANCE_RESOURCE.md

 ## Integration Points

-- Collaborate with Admin cluster for resource allocation and scheduling.
+- Coordinate with Admin cluster for resource allocation and budgeting.
-- Interface with Research cluster for data-driven financial analysis.
+- Interface with Career/Work for income tracking and job-related finances.
-- Coordinate with Dev Team for budgeting technical resources.
+- Collaborate with Legal/Compliance for tax, policy, and compliance issues.
-- Escalate complex or sensitive financial issues to the orchestrator.
+- Escalate complex finance/resource issues to orchestrator or knowledge broker.

+---

+## MCP Tool: finance_balance

+- The Finance/Resource cluster exposes a `finance_balance` tool via the MCP server.
+- This tool allows users to check their finance/resource balance from the CLI, Inspector, or dashboard UI.
+- Can be integrated into cross-domain workflows for budgeting, planning, and reporting.
+- See [vern_dashboard.html](../vern_dashboard.html) for a prototype UI.

 ## Best Practices